 The Microsoft Band 2 works as both an activity tracker and a smartwatch.
 The Band 2 works with Cortona on Windows Phone 8.1 so you can use your voice to take notes and set reminders with your band.
-This band has tons of features, but unfortunately is also one of the more expensive bands at MSRP $249.99.
+This band has tons of features, but unfortunately is also one of the more expensive bands.
 It integrates with tons of other apps like Starbucks, Gold’s Gym, MyFitnessPal and Runkeeper.
 The touch display is easy to use and handy to see your progress throughout the day.

 After pioneering the fitness tracker arena, Nike has said goodbye and stopped making the Nike+ FuelBand.